microcosm-cc/bluemonday/README.md

 Bluemonday is a HTML sanitizer implemented in Go.
 You should be able to safely feed it user generated content and it will give back HTML that is scrubbed using a whitelist of approved tags and attributes.
 It is fast, configurable and is safe for all utf-8 (unicode) input.

-The primary purpose of bluemonday is to protect sites against XSS
+The primary purpose of bluemonday is to protect sites against [XSS](http://en.wikipedia.org/wiki/Cross-site_scripting) whenever user generated content is used.

 You should run bluemonday **after** any other processing.
 So if you use [blackfriday](https://github.com/russross/blackfriday) first then bluemonday should always be the last bit of processing you do.
 This ensures that no insecurities are introduced later in your process.